Nshmais/Linux-server/README.md

 ## Update or Installed Packages
-in order to get newest versions of packages we have to preform the following tasks in order:
+In order to get newest versions of packages we have to preform the following tasks in order:

 1. `$ sudo apt-get update` to downloads the package lists from the repositories and "updates" them to get information on the newest versions of packages and their dependencies.
 2. `$ sudo apt-get upgrade` to fetch new versions of packages existing on the machine if APT knows about these new versions.